JacobNoahGlik/GradeAssistant_PoC/README.md

       2. `update_form`
       3. `Google_Form_URL` (make sure to replace `Google_Form_URL` with the URL of your Google form)
 6. Update the Google Sheets ID
+   1. Run the update script using the following code in a python-enabled terminal.
       1. `python3 update.py`
       2. `update_spreadsheet`
       3. `Google_Form_URL` (make sure to replace `Google_Form_URL` with the URL of your Google sheet)